Limerence

 A coined word for an unnamed experience

-The term was created by the American psychologist Dorothy Tennov (29 August 1928 – 3 February 2007), who introduced it in her 1979 book Love and Limerence: The Experience of Being in Love.
+The term was created by the American psychologist Dorothy Tennov (29 August 1928 to 3 February 2007), who introduced it in her 1979 book Love and Limerence: The Experience of Being in Love.
 Tennov's interest in romantic suffering dated to the 1960s, after two young men told her that break-ups had driven one to alcoholism and the other to losing a semester at university.
 Over the following years she gathered data by administering questionnaires, collecting diaries and personal accounts, and interviewing more than 500 people about their love experiences.

 The word itself was deliberately invented.
 Tennov first tried "amorance" before settling on "limerence," and was candid that it carried no inherited meaning.
 According to contemporary records of her 1977 conference talk, she declared: "It has no roots whatsoever.
 It looks nice.
 It works well in French.
 Take it from me it has no etymology whatsoever."